Tune your GoPro settings to get the perfect shot, every time.

 You’ll want to use frame rates 60 FPS and above when shooting in fast environments or high action sports (car racing, to capture a soccer ball after being kicked, when flying by the camera while skiing/snowboarding, etc…) Another use case is if you plan on making slow-mo videos.

-- For example, if your shooting at 80 FPS, you’ll be able to slow down your footage by 37.5% to bring it down to 30 FPS, while still capturing great video quality like in the snowboarding video below.
+- For example, if your shooting at 80 FPS, you’ll be able to slow down when video editing your footage by 37.5% to bring it down to 30 FPS, while still capturing great video quality like in the snowboarding video below.

 Field of view (FOV)